moocow-the-bovine/dstar-gantry/README.txt

         is typically specified in the "dstar-buildhost" docker image itself as 002, which creates new files with the group-writable flag set.
-If you're feeling paranoid, you can set this to 022 or even 077, but you may encounter problems down the line.
+If you're feeling paranoid, you can set this to 022 or even 077, but that may cause problems down the line.

     dstar_corpora
         Specifies the corpus or corpora to operate on as a